Signed in as:

 filler@godaddy.com

 The Josefina Ahumada Workers Center at Southside Presbyterian church has plenty of workers available for yard work or help with handyman jobs.
-You negotiate pricing directly with the worker.
-Please see https://www.southsidecentro.org/ for more information.
+Please see www.southsidecentro.org for more information.

 We have quite a few beautifully handmade cards available for the taking on the Social Hall stage.
-Suggested donation is $3 apiece, or whatever your heart moves you to give.
+Suggested donation is $3 per person, or whatever your heart moves you to give.

 The choir is taking a break during the summer.
 Sunday rehearsals will resume on August 3rd at 9 AM, and Thursday practices on August 21st at 6:30 PM.

-The Upper Room devotional magazines for July & August are free for the taking on the narthex table.
+The Upper Room devotional magazines for July/August and September/October are free for the taking on the narthex table.
 If you'd like to have one mailed to you, please contact the office and specify if you need large print or not.

 We would greatly appreciate having more volunteers in the kitchen for food prep before the 10AM worship service and clean-up after Fellowship hour.
 It's not difficult work at all, but it's time consuming with so few people doing it.